adlogics/linkit-webdev-proj/README.md

 - Regularly updated to include new, relevant content PS: Currently working and learning on adding more features like user profiles, favorites, user submitions!
 - Responsive design optimized for desktop and mobile
 - Designed to expand beyond coding into other learning domains

+## Future Scope
+- Limited usability now but it will grow and expand.
+- Improving search and filtering capabilities for easier navigation.
+- Incorporating community features like ratings and reviews.